 Next, take the bottom ramp pieces and drill pocket holes as shown in the picture using a Kreg Jig set to 3/4″ wood thickness.

 Match the correct side pieces with the bottom board and attach them together with wood glue and 1 1/4″ pocket hole screws.

-Step 14 – Stain and Seal the Water Play Table
+Step 14 – Stain and Seal the Sand and Water Play Table

 Before attaching cup hooks on the water ramp and eye hooks on the ramp supports, make sure to stain or paint everything.